What Is Bernie Sanders' Net Worth?

 Early Life

-Bernard "Bernie" Sanders was born in Brooklyn, New York City on September 8, 1941.
-His father Elias worked as a paint salesman after he immigrated to the U.S. in 1921 from Austria-Hungary.
-His mother Dorothy was born in NYC.
-Growing up in Midwood Brooklyn, Sanders was raised in the Jewish faith.
+Bernie Sanders was born Bernard Sanders on September 8, 1941, in Brooklyn, New York City.
+His father, Elias, worked as a paint salesman after he immigrated to the U.S. in 1921 from Austria-Hungary.
+His mother, Dorothy, was born in NYC.
+Growing up in Midwood, Brooklyn, Sanders was raised in the Jewish faith.
 He attended James Madison High School, where he was captain of the track team.
 He ran for student body presidency but finished last.
-Bernie lost both of his parents young, with his mother dying just after he graduated high school at the age of 46, and losing his father just a few years later.
+He lost both of his parents young, with his mother dying at age 47 when Bernie was 19 and his father passing away just two years later.
 Sanders went to Brooklyn College before transferring to the University of Chicago and graduating with a bachelor's degree in political science in 1964.

 Sanders was heavily involved in political activism during his time in Chicago.
 He joined the Young People's Socialist League and was active in movements for racial equality.
 He participated in numerous rallies and sit-ins to protest his university's segregated campus housing policy.
 In March 1963, he traveled to Washington to see Martin Luther King, Jr. give his legendary "I Have a Dream" speech.
 Sanders was also actively involved in antiwar and peace movements throughout college.